 Cancer survivors can be affected by a number of health problems, but often their greatest concern is facing cancer again.
-If a cancer comes back after treatment it is called a “recurrence.”
+If a cancer comes back after treatment it is called a recurrence.
 But some cancer survivors may develop a new, unrelated cancer later.
-This is called a “second cancer.”
-No matter what type of cancer you have had, it is still possible to get another (new) cancer, even after surviving the first.
+This is a second cancer.
+No matter what type of cancer you've had, it's still possible to get another (new) cancer, even after surviving the first.

 Survivors of vulvar cancer can get any type of second cancer, but they have an increased risk of:

-After completing treatment for vulvar cancer see their doctors regularly to look for signs of their cancer coming back, as well as a second vulvar cancer, or new cancers of the vagina and anus.
-Experts do not recommend additional testing to look for second cancers in patients without symptoms.
-Let your doctor know about any new symptoms or problems, because they could be caused by the cancer coming back or by a new disease or second cancer.
+After completing treatment for vulvar cancer, women will see their doctors regularly to look for signs of the cancer coming back, as well as a second vulvar cancer, or new cancers of the vagina and anus.
+Experts do not recommend additional testing to look for second cancers in women without symptoms.
+But be sure to let your doctor know about any new symptoms or problems, because they could be caused by the cancer coming back or by a new disease or second cancer.

 Survivors of vulvar cancer should follow the American Cancer Society guidelines for the early detection of cancer and stay away from tobacco products.
 Smoking increases the risk of many of the second cancers seen in women treated for vulvar cancer.

 To help maintain good health, survivors should also:

 These steps may also lower the risk of some other health problems.

 See Second Cancers in Adults for more information about causes of second cancers.